epoch-research/epoch-website/_blog/2022-02-16-compute-trends.md

 ---
 layout: article
 title: Compute Trends Across Three Eras of Machine Learning
-subtitle: An interesting collaboration between two of the best teams in the world
+subtitle: Subtitle
-image: assets/images/thumbnail.jpg
+image: assets/images/posts/2022/compute-trends.png
-description: A new era has arrived.
-Are you prepared for it?
+description: We've compiled a dataset of the training compute for over 120 Machine Learning models, highlighting novel trends and insights into the development of AI since 1952, and what to expect going forward.
-tags: peer-reviewed
+tags: paper peer-reviewed

 toc:
   - name: What is Lorem Ipsum?
   - name: Why do we use it?
   - name: Where does it come from?

-date: 2022-04-26
+date: 2022-02-16

 authors:
   - name: Anson Ho